- Books for writers

 My guest this week says her novel would never have made it to publication if not for a piece of music.
 She’d been trying for a long time to weave two narratives together and was about to give up when by chance she listened to Philip Glass’s first violin concerto.
 In that piece she suddenly saw the rhythms of her characters and how they could harmonise.
 She is Linda Gillard, the novel is Untying The Knot and she’s on the Red Blog talking about its Undercover Soundtrack

-authors, bomb disposal, contemporary fiction, contemporary novels, deepen your story, first violin, Fix and Finish With Confidence, gillard, having ideas, how to write a novel, Linda Gillard, literary fiction, music for writing, My Memories of a Future Life, Philip Glass, piece of music, publishing, Roz Morris, self-publishing, story structure, structure, The Undercover Soundtrack, undercover soundtrack, Untying the Knot, violin concerto, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+authors, bomb disposal, contemporary fiction, contemporary novels, deepen your story, first violin, gillard, having ideas, how to write a novel, Linda Gillard, literary fiction, music for writing, My Memories of a Future Life, Philip Glass, piece of music, publishing, Roz Morris, self-publishing, story structure, structure, The Undercover Soundtrack, undercover soundtrack, Untying the Knot, violin concerto, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music